BenjaminLSchwab/ObsidianVault/Obsidian Vault/Dnd/Requiem Gigantis/Lore/Pantheon.md

 		- History: As the holy shard empire faces its final days, an offshoot of priests led by Kael explored into the ruins of the ancients to see what artifacts they could recover.
 A great cost of lives and treasure was spent delving into some of the most dangerous areas of the ancient underground cities.
 They found that the ancients had a way to bind souls to machinery.
 The high priest of the empire deemed it heretical practice and Kael was sent into exile.
 He took a group of his followers and resettled in [[Abiib]].
 The cult slowly grew from there, and eventually Kael transferred his soul into a construct.

-	- Otherworldly being that came from the stars and landed in the wastes during [[the night the stars fell]].
+	- Otherworldly being that came from the stars and landed in the wastes during [[The Night The Stars Fell]].

 		- Not really new, just new to this land